eMetaboHUB-MAMA/mama-paper/paper/paper.md

     \item \textbf{phpexcel} (create XLS files - \href{https://packagist.org/packages/phpoffice/phpexcel}{view on website})
 \end{itemize}

-Modules are also listed in the project's README file in the `Requirements` section.
-PHP dependency management is based on [Composer](https://getcomposer.org/), ensuring that the correct versions of these modules are retrieved.
+Main modules are listed in the project's README file in the `Requirements` section.
+The REST API uses [Composer](https://getcomposer.org/) to manage all its dependencies;
+it ensure that the correct versions of these modules are retrieved and used (and also manage their sub-dependencies).

 The RESTful API requires a MySQL database and an SMTP client.
 These third party tools can be configured in a specific `*.ini` file.
 To facilitate the deployment of the project, the MAMA team provides a complete docker image of the application.

 Even if we only use the `JSON` REST output in the "MAMA - WebApp", we also developed `XML` and basic `TEXT` ones.
-Our goal was to open the REST API to any developers, all methods are listed in the official documentation.
+Our goal was to open the REST API to any developers.
+All methods are listed in the official documentation.

 # Features